pingcap/docs-cn/ticdc/ticdc-upstream-downstream-check.md

 > **Note:**
 >
 > Before you perform consistent snapshot read, make sure that you have [enabled the Syncpoint feature](#enable-syncpoint).
+If multiple replication tasks use the same downstream TiDB cluster and have Syncpoint enabled, each of these tasks updates `tidb_external_ts` and `ts-map` based on their respective replication progress.
+In this case, you need to set up consistent snapshot read at the replication task level by reading records from the `ts-map` table.
+Meanwhile, you need to avoid downstream applications reading data using `tidb_enable_external_ts_read`, because multiple replication tasks might interfere with each other and result in inconsistent results.

 When you need to query the data from the backup cluster, you can set `SET GLOBAL|SESSION tidb_enable_external_ts_read = ON;` for the application to obtain transactionally consistent data on the backup cluster.